Taiwan on Two Wheels: Cycling in one of Asia’s rising adventure tourism destinations

 When booking air travel, be sure to check availability with EVA Air, a Taiwan carrier that I found to be top-notch.

-Larry Parnass is the editor of the Daily Hampshire Gazette in Northampton Mass.
+Larry Parnass is a columnist for the Berkshire Eagle newspaper.
 He lives in Ashfield, MA.

 Read more articles about Taiwan on GoNOMAD